 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Argentina who work in Oil / Gas / Energy / Mining earn 7% more than their female counterparts on average.
+In the field of Oil / Gas / Energy / Mining in Argentina, the average difference between the salary of male and female employees is 7%.

-Oil / Gas / Energy / Mining professionals in Argentina are likely to observe a salary increase of approximately 11% every 15 months.
+Professionals working in Oil / Gas / Energy / Mining in Argentina are likely to observe a salary increase of approximately 11% every 15 months.
 The national average annual increment for all professions combined is 9% granted to employees every 17 months.

 51% of surveyed staff in Oil / Gas / Energy / Mining reported that they haven't received any bonuses or incentives in the previous year while 49% said that they received at least one form of monetary bonus.